 Why Wine Lovers Need to Explore Niagara-on-the-Lake

-Niagara-on-the-Lake has been a place I have always wanted to explore, but sadly it was always put on my ‘back-burner’ as my love affair for international travel grew.
-Now that I have a home base here in Ontario, I am able to explore places close to home that I typically would have cast aside in favour of more exotic destinations.
+Niagara-on-the-Lake was a place I always wanted to explore!
+Sadly, it was always put on my ‘back-burner’ as my love affair for international travel grew.
+Now that I have a home-base in Ontario, I am able to better explore places in my own ‘backyard’, including Niagara wineries!

-After a few days exploring the falls and wineries, I must admit I was ‘Fallin’ for Niagara Falls.
+After a few days exploring the wineries and falls of Niagara region, I must admit I was ‘fallin’ for Niagara Falls.

-Here are some reasons Niagara-on-the-Lake might just be one of the best wine regions around:
+If this doesn’t have you convinced, here are some reasons why Niagara-on-the-Lake might be one of the best wine regions around!

-With a plentiful array of wineries to choose from, all settled on stunning, whimsical backdrops, naturally the Niagara region serves as an obvious choice for a weekend get-a-way.
+With a plentiful array of wineries to choose from, all settled on stunning, whimsical backdrops, the Niagara region serves as an obvious choice for a weekend away in Ontario.

-According to the Ontario Wine Authority, there were 84 wineries to choose from in 2015, ranging from award winning elegant estates such as Inniskillin wines, to more quaint and small family-owned vineyards such as Hinterbrook or Rancourt.
+According to the Ontario Wine Authority, there were 84 Niagara wineries to choose from in 2015.
+These range from large award-winning estates such as Inniskillin, to quaint family-owned vineyards such as Hinterbrook or Rancourt.
 All wines are made with 100% Ontario grown grapes, so you are sure to get a taste of authentic regional wine.

 Also Enjoy Beer? | Beer Bath Spa in Brantford, ON